Fernanda Ribeiro: Biography

-Ribeiro started running with Grupo Desportivo do Kolossal, before joining FC Porto, which she represented from 1982-1992.
+Ribeiro started running with Grupo Desportivo do Kolossal, before joining FC Porto, which she represented from 1982 to 1992.
 She returned to FC Porto after two years at Maratona Clube da Maia.
 Along with her sports career, she has worked at her town hall as a sports adviser to the mayor.

 She holds Portugal's record for most Olympic medals.
 She has the record for most athletic medals won in Portugal, having participated in five summer Olympics (Seoul 1988, Barcelona 1992, Atlanta 1996, Sydney 2000, and Athens 2004) and many more European and World Championships.

 Ribeiro has continued running in her later years and won third place at the 2010 Lisbon Half Marathon, when she was 40 years old.
 She helped the Portuguese women's team win the title at the European Cup 10000 m in June 2010, rounding out the country's top runners with a seventh-place finish.